aiman-al-masoud/deixiscript/docs/problems.md

 if x is any red button then the background of the style of x is red.

 every red button has a red background of style

+if any button is red then the background of the style of the button is red